sthbrx/sthbrx.github.io/content/blog/2023-04-04-the-pci-device-that-wasnt.md

                                              BUS_NOTIFY_ADD_DEVICE, dev);
 ```

 If the device we're initialising is attached to a bus, then we call the bus notifier of that bus with the `BUS_NOTIFY_ADD_DEVICE` notification, and the device in question.
 So we're going through the process of adding a VIO device, and somehow calling into a notifier that's only registered for PCI devices.
 I did a bunch of debugging to see if our VIO device was somehow malformed and pointing to a PCI bus, or the `struct subsys_private` (that's the `bus->p` above) was somehow pointing to the wrong place, but everything seemed sane.
-My thesis of there being confusion between matching devices to buses was getting harder to justify - everything still looked sane.
+My thesis of there being confusion while matching devices to buses was getting harder to justify - everything still looked sane.

-# Debuggers
+## Debuggers

 I do not like debuggers.
 I am an avid `printk()` enthusiast.
 There's no real justification for this, a bunch of my problems could almost certainly be solved easier by using actual tools, but my brain seemingly enjoys the routine of printing and building and running until I figure out what's going on.
 It was becoming increasingly obvious, however, that `printk` could not save me here, and we needed to go deeper.